 - Compile home and mortgage documents for safekeeping.

 - Gather the following documents: lender contact information, property survey, inspection report, final closing documents and insurance documents.

 - Store originals in a fireproof safe or a safety deposit box.
 Keep copies in an easily accessible yet safe location in your new home and stored online in a secure cloud program.

 - Go ahead and use this time as an opportunity to make sure other official documents are organized and exactly where they should be.
 Double-check to make sure birth certificates, social security cards and other significant documents are stored safely in your new home.

-- Set up or transfer utilities services for water, electric, gas, cable and internet.
+- Set up or transfer utility services for water, electric, gas, cable, and internet.

 - Choose utility companies.
 Depending on where you live, you may or may not have a choice in utility companies.
 It is always the buyer’s responsibility to establish or transfer utility accounts immediately after closing.
 So don’t delay on this task.
 Some utility companies have grace periods between the time when the previous owner cancels services and the new owner requests utilities.
 Don’t assume that this is the case for all utility companies.

 - Keep in mind that some utility companies require an appointment to turn on services.
 Some companies can schedule same-day appointments.
 You might have to wait a few days.

 - Get organized and plan for routine home maintenance and improvements.